Edualvesilva/cinephiles-choice/README.md

 5. Configuration of the build (compiling): `eas build:configure`
 6. Choose Android! this will create a file called `eas.json`
 7. it's necessary to modify the segment `preview` inside the `eas.json`, adding the code below:
+8. Iniciate the process of build/compiling: `eas build --profile preview`

 ```json
 "developmentClient" : true,